 Scientist studying epidemiology.

-Sometimes called excess deaths, this is the number of additional deaths in a time period that is a higher than would usually be expected.
+Sometimes called excess deaths, this is the number of additional deaths in a time period that is higher than would usually be expected.
 For example, if there were normally 500 deaths in 1 week, but 750 were reported, this would equal 250 excess deaths.

 An incorrect result.
 For example, when someone with a SARS-CoV-2 infection tests negative.